 applied an incorrect fee cap.
 The assertion usually involves the Commissioner's decision

-to increase the fee cap, which he/she may do from time to time.
-For example, the Commissioner
+to increase the fee cap, which the Commissioner may do from time to time.
+For example,

-increased the fee cap from $5,300 to $6,000 for fee agreements approved on or after
+the Commissioner increased the fee cap from $6,000 to $7,200 for fee agreements approved

 When the Commissioner increases the cap, the increased cap does not automatically

 apply to all fee agreements; the fee agreement must contain language that provides

 for the increased cap.
 Refer to GN 03940.003B.3. for guidance on fee agreement language.

 When SSA applies an incorrect fee cap and the representative or claimant advises SSA

 of the mistake, SSA will correct the error.
 SSA will not treat the communication from